acl-org/ACLPUB/anthologize/README.md

 - STARTv2: follow the instructions in Step 2(a), then 2(c).
 - EasyChair: follow the instructions in Step 2(b), then 2(a) and 2(c).
-- Another system: you will need to manually arrange your files into the layout described in Step 2(c).
+- Another system: you will need to manually arrange your files into the layout described in Step 2(c) or 3.

 ### 2a.
 Instructions for users of Softconf's STARTv2